-I encourage you to take the time to read this important information.
+Thank you for reading this important information.
 The reliable supply of safe drinking water is vital to the health and safety of everyone in our community.

 Sincerely,

 Jerry L. Demings Orange County Mayor

 Community Involvement

 O range County Utilities is a department of Orange County Government and is governed by the Orange County Board of County Commissioners.
 If you want to learn more about Orange County Government, please attend any of the regularly scheduled Orange County Board of County Commissioners meetings.
 The board meets on most Tuesdays, beginning at 9:00 a.m.
 The meetings are conducted in the Commission Chambers located on the first floor of the Orange County Administration Center at 201 S. Rosalind Avenue, Orlando, and are open to the public.
 For a meeting agenda or to watch a board meeting online, visit Orange County's website at www.ocfl.net.